-By the early 1930's it was becoming increasingly difficult to obtain stage licences (pick up points) from the traffic courts and Quest Coaches in 1934 sold out to Eastern National who were seeking to expand their operations eastward from Chelmsford to Maldon and the Dengie Peninsula.
-With the sale of Quest Coaches Jim Gozzett purchased the Quest site in Maldon High Street, and the Company signed an agreement with Vauxhall Motors to become the Vauxhall/Bedford dealer for South East Essex.
+By the early 1930s it was becoming increasingly difficult to obtain stage licences (pick up points) from the traffic courts and Quest Coaches in 1934 sold out to Eastern National who were seeking to expand their operations eastward, from Chelmsford to Maldon and the Dengie Peninsula.
+With the sale of Quest Coaches, Jim Gozzett purchased the Quest site in Maldon High Street, and the Company signed an agreement with Vauxhall Motors to become the Vauxhall/Bedford (a brand manufactured by Vauxhall) dealer for South East Essex.

 Quest Coaches had now become Quest Motors.

 Quest Motors continued to expand its operations and when the war in 1939 meant cars were not in circulation and rations were in force, the Company also began manufacturing munitions for the armed forces as well as repairing vehicles and diesel boats from the Maldon Wharf.
 This allowed the company to survive throughout the war years and also contribute to the wartime effort.